-Grown from a tree, whose bark is known for producing essential oils, cinnamon is one of the oldest and most nutrition rich spices.
-It inherits its aromatic fragrance from the benefitting essential oils present in its tree- cinnamomum.
-Cinnamon is widely recognized for its taste enhancing abilities and a quite likeable odor.
+Grown from a tree, whose bark is known for producing essential oils, cinnamon is one of the oldest and most nutrition-rich spices.
+It inherits its aromatic fragrance from the benefiting essential oils present in its tree- Cinnamomum.
+Cinnamon is widely recognized for its taste enhancing abilities and a quite likable odor.
 This spice is used in a diverse range of cooking, from savory to desserts and even hot beverages, like tea and coffee.
 However, there is a long history and interesting antiquity attached to this spice, for which it is known.

 It was first imported to Egypt in 2000 BC.
 In ancient Egypt, mummies were anointed with cinnamon for the purpose of preservation.
-Kyphi was used to produce aroma while burning, in the ancient Egypt, cinnamon was used for this purpose.
+Kyphi was used to produce aroma while burning, in ancient Egypt, cinnamon was used for this purpose.
 Many rulers were presented with cinnamon as a gift too.
 It also reached the Arabian Peninsula and, became famous in the Philippines in the 1500s.

-- DIABETES: Cinnamon’s best quality probably is the fact that it counter balances the intake of sugar in our body and lowers the risk of diabetes.
+- DIABETES: Cinnamon’s best quality probably is the fact that it counterbalances the intake of sugar in our body and lowers the risk of diabetes.
 It manages the blood glucose level and studies have shown that it was more effective than a placebo when given to people with type 2 diabetes.
-A study showed that consumption of six grams of glucose in a patient with type 2 diabetes would improve the blood sugar and lipid profile and help reduce the risk of cardio vascular diseases.
-However, more research is needed to back this judgement.
-Cinnamon powder and honey blend perfectly to improve heart health, you can replace your regular jam with this thick mixture and it will surely work towards the betterment of your cardio vascular system.
-Cinnamon also helps with the reduction of LDL cholesterol andtriglycerides while increasing the level of HDL or good cholesterol in the body.
+A study showed that consumption of six grams of glucose in a patient with type 2 diabetes would improve the blood sugar and lipid profile and help reduce the risk of cardiovascular diseases.
+However, more research is needed to back this judgment.
+Cinnamon powder and honey blend perfectly to improve heart health, you can replace your regular jam with this thick mixture and it will surely work towards the betterment of your cardiovascular system.
+Cinnamon also helps with the reduction of LDL cholesterol and triglycerides while increasing the level of HDL or good cholesterol in the body.

-- INFLAMMATION: The main quality that helps cinnamon fight diseases and offer treatment is its anti-inflammatory and anti-oxidant property which helps lower the risk of heart diseases, cancer or decline in brain function.
-Its variety of flavanoid compounds helps decrease the intensity of inflammations in the body.
+- INFLAMMATION: The main quality that helps cinnamon fight diseases and offers treatment is its anti-inflammatory and anti-oxidant property which helps lower the risk of heart diseases, cancer or decline in brain function.
+Its variety of flavonoid compounds helps decrease the intensity of inflammations in the body.
 And since it prevents swelling and inflammation it is helpful in relieving pain too.